DSTitan/DSTitan/README.md

 ## About Me
 - 📜 My name is Nathan, also known as Titan.
 - 💻 I'm a programmer and digital artist.
-- 🌟 I have experience working with various programming languages and frameworks, such as JavaScript, TypeScript, React, and Node.js.
+- 🌟 I have experience working with various programming languages and frameworks, such as JavaScript, TypeScript, C#, Node.js, and React.
 - 🎯 My ultimate goal is to become a highly skilled developer and artist by constantly challenging myself with new projects and ideas.
 - 📚 I believe in continuous learning and self-improvement, and am always seeking new opportunities to grow my skills.
 - 🚀 I enjoy learning and using new technologies to build innovative projects.